edumunozsala/DVC-DTC-projects/project/README.md

 git log
 git checkout <commit_id>
 ```
-Now, data.txt.dvc is pointing to the previous version but not data.txt.
+9. Now, twitter-genderbias.csv.dvc is pointing to the previous version but not twitter-genderbias.csv.
 To restore the file we need to run a dvc checkuot:
 ```bash
 dvc checkout
 ```